hpcc-systems/DataPatterns/README.md

     All other characters are left as-is in the pattern.

-    Only the top level attributes within a dataset are processed; embedded records and child recordsets are skipped.
-SET data types (such as SET OF INTEGER) are also skipped.
-If the dataset contains only embedded records and/or child recordsets, or if fieldListStr is specified but with attributes that don't actually exist in the top level (or are invalid) then an error will be produced during compilation time.
+    Child datasets and SET data types (such as SET OF INTEGER) are not supported.
+If the input dataset cannot be processed then an error will be produced at compile time.

     This function works best when the incoming dataset contains attributes that have precise data types (e.g. UNSIGNED4 data types instead of numbers